Factorization Regret mediates compositional generalization in latent space: Introduction

+To address this shortcoming, we must be able to differentiate \textit{meaningful} intelligence from that which is trivial. \cite{chollet2019measure} defines intelligence as 'skill-acquisition efficiency', emphasizing the capacity to build upon prior knowledge.
+This relies on the ability to recognize or propose an unseen combination of elements as a novel solution, known as compositional generalization.
+In this paper, we formalize compositional generalization with abstract variables as the elemental units, using the principle of \textit{Interaction Information}-- mutual information among three or more random variables \citep{Watanabe1960InformationTA}.
+Interaction information has been used to understand sensory modality integration \citep{Proca2022SynergisticIS} and causal inference \citep{Ghassami2017InteractionIF}, but has not yet been put into a Reinforcement Learning (RL) framework.
+We bridge this gap by unifying Interaction Information with \textit{Semantic Information}-- the subset of information that is meaningful for survival \citep{Kolchinsky2018SemanticIA}.
 To exemplify the relationship between Semantic Information and Interaction Information, consider an agent with two possible actions (i.e. \textit{causal interventions}), where reward $r$ is determined by an \textit{exclusive or} (XOR) operation between the agent's action $a$ and a hidden (i.e. \textit{latent}) binary variable $c$.
 XOR demonstrates Interaction Information in its purest form \citep{Rosas2019QuantifyingHI}: Action $a$ and reward $r$ are independent unless the agent knows the value of auxiliary variable $c$.
 We consider such variables as \textit{contextual} since they mediate the dependencies between action, observations and reward, while not being directly causal.
-Here, we introduce \textbf{Semantic Interaction Information (SII)}-- the contribution of Interaction Information between latent variables (and observables) to \textit{inference} of the optimal action.
-More generally, SII emerges when conditioning on observables changes the mutual information between contextual variables and the optimal action.
-Conceptually, SII measures how much more certain an agent becomes about its goal by accounting for latent variable interactions, rather than treating them in isolation.
-Moreover, when variables interact in a systematic manner, an agent can use this to generalize to novel combinations of latent variables.
+Here, we introduce \textbf{Factorization Regret (FR)}-- the contribution of Interaction Information between latent variables and observables to \textit{inference} of the optimal action.
+More generally, FR emerges when conditioning on observables changes the mutual information between contextual variables and the optimal action.
+Conceptually, FR measures how much more certain an agent becomes about its goal by accounting for latent variable interactions, rather than treating them in isolation.
+Moreover, when variables interact in a systematic manner, learning can extrapolate to novel combinations of latent variables.